Aluisio-Pires/filament-permission/docs/advanced-usage/uuid.md

 use Illuminate\Database\Eloquent\Concerns\HasUuids;
 use Illuminate\Database\Eloquent\Factories\HasFactory;
-use Spatie\Permission\Models\Role as SpatieRole;
+use AluisioPires\Permission\Models\Role as AluisioPiresRole;

-class Role extends SpatieRole
+class Role extends AluisioPiresRole
 {
     use HasFactory;
     use HasUuids;